 International relations: IPE, international organizations, trade, global governance, domestic politics of IR.

-Comparative politics: authoritarianism, democratization, political economy, political institutions.
+Comparative politics: authoritarianism, democratization, political economy, development, political institutions.

 The Domestic Sources of Autocratic Trade Agreements.